adrazen/cs140e-final-project/labs/4-uart/README.md

 UART - Universal Asynchronous Receiver/Transmitter - is a serial communication protocol (protocol for sending bits of data serially, one at a time).
 Typically, this protocol sends one byte of data at a time, and packages it in a frame structure.
+Recall, from last lab, that we noted that a program could be sent from your laptop to the pi side of the bootloader via the UART.
+The UART and TTY-USB
+carry serial packets of data bi-directionally (receive/transmit) between the pi and laptop.

 Common frame structure:
 - START bit: Always low.
 Indicates serial communication has begun.
 - Data bits packet: Always follows start bit.
 Typically 8-bit data packet, but can range.